To create a new sudo user in linux, you need to log in with the root user.

 (ALL : ALL) ALL

-Then we can say that the user is successfully added to the sudoers list which means it can run commands with sudo privileges.
+Then we can say that the user is successfully added to the sudoers list which means it can run commands which sudo privileges.

 Logout root user from the server and log in with the new_user